 At the detention center, women are interviewed by asylum officers to determine if they will pass a Credible Fear Interview.
 In these interviews, women must explain why they are afraid to return to their home countries.
 If a woman’s claim is deemed a “credible fear,” she is allowed to leave the detention center and join her family or friends living in the United States while she waits to present her asylum case in front of an immigration judge.

-The team of six Cornell Law students and one alumnus who travelled to Dilley was led by Jaclyn Kelley-Widmer, an assistant clinical professor of law.
+The team of six Cornell Law students and one alumnus who traveled to Dilley was led by Jaclyn Kelley-Widmer, an assistant clinical professor of law.
 Every morning, the team would break into pairs and meet with detained mothers individually to prepare them for their interviews by listening to their stories and helping them to articulate the “credible fear” that they would later have to explain to the asylum officer.

 Overall, the Dilley Pro Bono project has a success rate of 98 percent, meaning that nearly all of the women it advises pass their CFIs and can be released until their asylum cases are brought to court.
 During the week that Cornell Law students were in Dilley, the success rate was 100 percent.